 CONTENTS 053 CITIZENSHIP NEXT

-CITIZENSHIP: a social status inherited by locals or conferred on aliens possessing enough desirable properties
+CITIZENSHIP: a social status inherited by locals or conferred on suitable aliens

-Citizenship is a mode of certification conferred by a geographic and political authority whereby a prescribed range of rights and obligations are established for a member individual.
-In the normal course of events this condition is acquired at birth by osmosis and as a consequence, like good health, held in no great esteem until such time as it is lost or in question.
-To those aliens wishing to become included within the geographic authority of the political and economic structure, it is a matter of being prepared to be subjected to the local constraints of laws and conventions and having such preparedness recorded officially by the authority.
+Citizenship is a mode of certification conferred by a geographic and political authority whereby a prescribed range of rights and obligations are established for an individual member.
+In the normal course of events this condition is acquired uncontested at birth and as a consequence, like good health, held in no great esteem until such time as it is lost or in question.
+Those aliens wishing to become included within the authority must be prepared to be subjected to the local constraints of laws and conventions and having such preparedness recorded officially by the authority.

-The elements of such a certification consist of a weighted array of taxation and legal constraint obligations offset by a range of protection processes, certain financial benefits...and in the case of a supposed democracy...voting rights.
-All societies evolve an immune system of legislation and policing which attempts to control intrusions deemed to be threatening to its survival.
+Certification confers a range of rights which depend upon the acceptance of social obligations.
+A broad-brush weighted array of taxation and legal constraints are accepted and in return various rights to protection, welfare, democratic participation, etc are granted.
+Each society however, evolves an immune system of legislation and policing which attempts to control those intrusions deemed to be a threat to its survival.
 The external physical threats of invasion are planned for by whatever military ingenuity is able to be implemented and whatever treaty arrangements can be entered into with neighbouring states.
 Internal threats are allowed for by a range of legislation and retribution mechanisms continually modified by the authorities as any new and changing menace is perceived to become evident.
-As well as a core set of rules relating to the protection of certain lives and property there is always implemented an extensive class of proscriptions against various forms of speech and promulgation of ideas and beliefs.
-One cannot incite violence or vandalism against the state or its citizens.
-One cannot lie to an investigating court or libel celebrities or make claims for products which are not verifiable.
-One cannot persuade or induce to defraud important people or pervert the vulnerable youth with ideas of unacceptable sex, violence or religion.
-One cannot blaspheme or use obscene language or utter treasonable words against the incumbent authority.
-One cannot promote or encourage out of favour religious, political or cult groupings.
+As well as a core set of rules relating to the protection of lives and property, there is always an extensive class of proscriptions implemented against various forms of speech and the promulgation of ideas and beliefs.
+The oft extolled 'freedom of speech' is severely constrained in all societies under an umbrella authority.
+No society can allow speech that is slanderous, perjurious, inciting to ethnic violence etc and survive.
 One certainly cannot disseminate information to foreign states about internal security arrangements.
-In short, the oft extolled freedom of speech is severely constrained in all societies under an umbrella authority.
+In short, along with the rights of citizenship and its obligations, there will always be legislated restrictions.
+Striking the balance between prudent, pragmatic common sense and paranoid proactive censorship is an ever-present dilemma.

 CONTENTS 053 CITIZENSHIP NEXT